Eagle Cliff, Franconia Notch, New Hampshire

 Long ago, families lived in the wilderness and struggled to adapt to their environment.

 Describe what is going on.
 Two figures in the foreground are standing on a newly made road of logs.
 Who are they?
 Let’s pretend the figure on the right in the red shirt is your father.
 Who is your father talking to?
-He is talking to a Native American.
-How can you tell this figure is a Native American?
+He is talking to an indigenous person from America from long ago.
+How can you tell this figure is an indigenous person from America long ago?
 If you look closely, perhaps you can tell he is wearing clothing made out of animal skins.
 A dog is at his feet.
-What do you think your father and the Native American are talking about?
+What do you think your father and the indigenous person are talking about?
 I will give you a clue.
 The title of this painting is Eagle Cliff, Franconia Notch, New Hampshire.
 Where is New Hampshire?
 New Hampshire is a state in the northeastern part of the United States.
 What is winter like in New Hampshire?
 Winter is very cold and snowy there.
 Long ago, it was a very serious business to learn how to store food for the long winter months and survive.
-Perhaps the Native American is giving your father advice on how to make it through the coming winter.
+Perhaps the indigenous person is giving your father advice on how to make it through the coming winter.

 You have made some great observations.
 Now use your language arts skills.
 Describe the character traits pioneers must possess to survive a long, cold winter.
 Must they be strong and resourceful?
 The pioneers who settled the wilderness in America long ago had to learn many skills because their survival was not guaranteed.
 They had to learn how to grow crops suited to the climate and preserve these crops for the winter.
 They had to learn how to hunt animals and use animal skins for clothing.
 Most importantly, they had to learn how to quickly adapt to their environment.
 Give me your opinion.
 Do you think your pioneer family will make it through the coming winter?
 What clues in the painting tell you so?
 Will they have enough firewood from the forest?
 Are there enough crops in their garden?
 Is there enough milk from their cows?
 What about the dark, encircling forest and the scrawny pair of leaf-less trees, whose shadows fall across their weatherworn cabin?
 Is your pioneer family prepared for the coming winter or are they unprepared?